Skip to main content

 Curriculum

-This early-career, quantitatively intense nine-month program was developed by the late David Swensen '80 PhD, Yale's former chief investments officer and the pioneer of the “Yale Model” and Tobias Moskowitz, Dean Takahashi '80 B.A., '83 M.P.P.M.
+This nine-month, quantitatively intense program for early-career professionals was developed by the late David Swensen ’80 PhD, Yale’s former chief investments officer and the pioneer of the “Yale Model” of institutional investing, and Tobias Moskowitz, the Dean Takahashi ’80 B.A., ’83 M.P.P.M.
 Professor of Finance and a principal at AQR Capital Management.
-Focusing on ethical and responsible investing, the two of them saw a real need and demand for a finance program devoted to asset management that combines the best of academic theory and practice.
-Their vision was to merge the perspectives and expertise of top finance scholars with leading investment managers, resulting in a truly unique program.
+With long careers in ethical investing, the two colleagues saw the need for an asset management program that combines the best of academic theory and practice.
+They drew on the perspectives and expertise of top finance scholars and leading investment managers to create a truly unique program.

 Preview image for the video "Master's Degree in Asset Management".